nhsconnect/ITK-DocumentReference/Generation/Profile.DocumentReference/Extension-COFE-Participant-1.md

 An extension to detail the participant.
+Participants are people,organisations or devices that are involved in some way with the document.